mgolden30/three_body_periodic_orbits/README.md

    This will perform random numerical integration to hunt for near-misses (George Carlin thinks they should be called near-hits)
    Results will be stored in the "candidates" directory

+2. convergePO_from_candidates.m
-2. convergePO_from_candidates.m will do Newton on the single-shooting objective, and then Newton on the spectral representation.
+   this will do Newton on the single-shooting objective, and then Newton on the spectral representation.
 I have found this helps convergence quite a bit.
    Converged state will be stored in "solutions" with plots of trajectories in "solutions/figures"

+3. The unique solutions can be plotted by specifying them in the *unique_solutions* functions.
+   Both animations and diagnostic figures can be produced.